nudge/HackYourFuture-JS1/Week3/README.md

 ### Function expression

-The cool thing with Javascript is that functions can be stored as variables too!
+The cool thing with Javascript is that functions can be used like variables too!
 You can think of variables not only referencing data, but also code.

 ```JavaScript
 let sum = function (a, b) {